metaparticle-io/package/tutorials/java/tutorial.md

 You will notice that we added a `@Package` annotation that describes how to package the application.
-You will need to replace `your-docker-user-goes-here` with an actual Docker repository path.
+You will need to replace `your-docker-user-goes-here` with an actual Docker Hub user name.

 You will also notice that we wrapped the main function in the `Containerize` function which kicks off the Metaparticle code.